|

 and the solution alters to a degree proportional to the change

 in mass at the surface.
+Surface

 plasmon resonance (SPR) is exploited to detect these changes